Adolescent idiopathic scoliosis is the type of scoliosis seen most frequently by spine surgeons and comprises 80% of all spinal deformities.

 To assess the curve further, X-ray images or low-dose radiation EOS images are taken from the front and side views [Figures 4, 5].
 Side-bending X-rays may also be taken to assess the flexibility of the curve or curves.
 Sometimes these images reveal two curves: the first curve to appear in the spine (the primary curve) and the compensatory curve that the patient develops through his or her effort to maintain an erect posture.

 Treatment for adolescent idiopathic scoliosis determined by the degree of the spinal curve at the time of diagnosis and by the anticipated progression of that curve.
 Mild cases may not require any treatment at all.
 More significant cases of this type of scoliosis may be treated nonsurgically, using braces, or with spine surgery, depending on the individual patient.
+(Find the best scoliosis doctor at HSS for you or your child based on age, condition, location and insurance.)

 For curves measuring less than 25 degrees, the orthopedist may recommend frequent monitoring to see if additional intervention becomes necessary.